 - Significantly higher monthly pregnancy rates (known as fecundability)

-- Possibility of extra embryos that may be cryopreserved (frozen) for a subsequent pregnancy attempt
+- Possibility of extra embryos that may be cryopreserved (frozen) for a subsequent pregnancy attempt.
+Elective Single Embryo Transfer (eSET) is highly recommended to decrease chance of twin or greater pregnancy.

 - Less invasive; lower operative risk, shorter recovery time